srdoherty16/merge-conflict/README.md

 ## Remote Changes

-these are my chnges made on githup.com
+These are my changes made on github.com